Plan

 1. Save on Gear and Equipment

 If you are new to camping or envision yourself doing it for many years to come, you may be tempted to drop a bunch of money on all the latest and greatest camping gear.
-It may make sense to indulge yourself eventually, but focus on the basics for now.
-Only buy what you need to camp comfortably and safely, such as:
+But if you focus on the basics for now, you’ll be able to build your camping inventory over time to with all the added comforts of home.
+For now, let’s focus on the basics:

 • Shelter